 - 9.1 The successful development of the site will be dependent upon the precise detailing which can be dealt with through the planning application process and through the use of conditions.
-Key issues that have been identified in terms of reducing and mitigating any potential negative impacts are as follows: - Development should be carried out in a way that protects long views to and from the site and more immediate views to and from All Saints Church and nearby footpaths. - An appropriate programme of archaeological mitigatory work should be carried out. - The design/height of buildings should be carefully considered in order to ensure that buildings do not block views and have an acceptable relationship with nearby assets. - It is proposed that the 0.27ha of land earmarked for cemetery extension will be gifted to All Saints Church.
-The area designated for the extended cemetery to the east of the site is designed to mitigate any visual impact on nearby heritage assets.
+Key issues that have been identified in terms of reducing and mitigating any potential negative impacts are as follows: - Development should be carried out in a way that protects long views to and from the site and more immediate views to and from All Saints Church and nearby footpaths. - An appropriate programme of archaeological mitigatory work should be carried out. - The design/height of buildings should be carefully considered in order to ensure that buildings do not block views and have an acceptable relationship with nearby assets.

-- The promoter has stated that a landscape strategy to minimise the visual impact of the proposal will be prepared to inform a planning application.
+- It is proposed that the 0.27ha of land earmarked for cemetery extension will be gifted to All Saints Church.
+The area designated for the extended cemetery to the east of the site is designed to mitigate any visual impact on nearby heritage assets. - The promoter has stated that a landscape strategy to minimise the visual impact of the proposal will be prepared to inform a planning application.
 It is believed that the layout of the scheme can be designed to ensure it has limited impact on heritage assets through design and vistas to maintain the setting of the listed building and a strong landscape buffer to the south of the site.
-A well designed, high quality development may be able to enhance its surroundings. - 9.2 The importance of the heritage assets are recognised in paragraph 6.87 and GNLP2143 policy requirement 3 of the GNLP which states that:
+A well designed, high quality development may be able to enhance its surroundings - Development should be carried out in such a way that recognises the sites association with a First World War landing strip, perhaps through the naming of streets after WWI planes which may have landed there.
+Further Heritage Impact Assessment at the planning application stage may be required to ensure an appropriate response. - 9.2 The importance of the heritage assets are recognised in paragraph 6.87 and GNLP2143 policy requirement 3 of the GNLP which states that: